joannesong/AC-Android/lessons/shared-preferences/README.md

 * Second, we are using the same SharedPreferences file as our login activity, and
 * Third, updates our SharedPreferences with unique key/value pairs so that, when correctly enetered, will allow the user to log in successfully

 Let's try that now!
 In our MainActivity, we should use an intent to move to the RegisterActivity, and pass it the same SharedPreferences key we used to remember a user's credentials.
-We can do that with an extra, placed in the register button;s onClickListener():
+We can do that with an extra, placed in the registerButton's onClickListener():

 ```java
 registerButton.setOnClickListener(new View.OnClickListener() {